epakai/slept/README.md

 It uses 24-hour times, and each date encompasses the 24 hours before noon that day.

-It is written in python, uses curses for display, and sqllite to store entries.
+It is written in python, uses curses for display, and sqlite to store entries.

 ![Slept display log output](/screenshot.png)